 - Lack of price volatility.

 Since crypto assets are volatile, it’s better to buy them using Tether instead of some other currency.
-You may find that many cryptocurrency exchanges on the crypto market don’t accept fiat currencies, but they do accept Tether.
+You may find that many cryptocurrency exchanges on the cryptocurrency market don’t accept fiat currencies, but they do accept Tether.

 A Few Words Before You Go…